 What is The Rivers School?

-The Rivers School Conservatory, established in 1975, is a distinguished music conservatory that emerged from the closure of The New England Conservatory of Music's preparatory branches.
-Founded on a commitment to excellence in music education and performance, it has grown to serve over 750 students.
-The conservatory offers a comprehensive curriculum including orchestral programs, jazz and chamber ensembles, music theory, composition, a renowned Marimba Magic Program, choruses, master classes, workshops, and private instruction across a wide range of instruments and voice.
-Its Annual Seminar on Contemporary Music for the Young, initiated in 1978, has contributed to its international acclaim.
+The Rivers School Conservatory, established in 1975, is a distinguished community music conservatory with a rich history rooted in a commitment to musical excellence and performance.
+It emerged from the closure of The New England Conservatory of Music's preparatory branches, with a mission to provide high-quality music education.
+Over the decades, the Conservatory has expanded significantly, now serving over 750 students.
+Its comprehensive programs include a dynamic student orchestra, jazz and chamber ensembles, music theory and composition, a renowned Marimba Magic Program, choruses, master classes, workshops, and private instruction across a wide range of orchestral and jazz instruments, piano, and voice.
+The institution gained international recognition through a WGBH-TV documentary of its Annual Seminar on Contemporary Music for the Young, first established in 1978.

 How much funding has The Rivers School raised?